-While our visibility tree construction step can construct paths of the form $source \rightarrow \cdots \rightarrow diffraction \rightarrow specular \rightarrow \cdots \rightarrow diffrac$ $tion \cdots$ , we discard such paths and do not compute IR contributions from them.
+While our visibility tree construction step can construct paths of the form $source \rightarrow \cdots \rightarrow diffraction \rightarrow specular \rightarrow \cdots \rightarrow diffraction \cdots$ , we discard such paths and do not compute IR contributions from them.
 Similarly, we discard paths with three or more edge diffractions.
-It would be a simple task to perform the visibility checks required to compute which such paths are valid.
+It would be a simple task to perform the visibility checks requires to compute which such paths are valid.
 However we are not aware of any BTM-based method for computing attenuations which can handle specular reflections between two edge diffractions, and therefore cannot compute contributions from such paths.

 We use a simple midpoint method to evaluate the BTM integral and compute edge diffraction contributions to the final impulse response.
 However, the BTM integrand has poles which cannot be integrated across [Svensson and Calamia 2006; Calamia and Svensson 2007].
 Our simple integration method does not account for these poles, and may integrate across them, leading to errors in the impulse response.
-Moreover, we do not cull diffraction contributions based on their amplitude.
-It has been shown that prioritizing contributions with large amplitudes and culling contributions with small amplitude can lead to a significant performance gain for firstorder diffraction [Calamia et al. 2009].
-It would be worthwhile to extend this idea to second-order diffraction.